nitinjilla/bash/README.md

 # bash-practice
-for practicing automation and logic in BASH
+for practising automation and logic in BASH